Best Cheap Health Insurance in Indiana (2025)

 The best health insurance for you depends on your monthly budget, how often you go to the doctor, what you can afford to spend on medical care and where you live.

-Silver plans are a good choice for most people since they offer affordable rates and reasonable out-of-pocket costs.
-However, you might choose a Bronze plan if you're young and healthy since you'll probably save money overall with low monthly rates.
-Or a Gold or Platinum plan might make the most sense for you if you're in and out of the hospital frequently.
+Silver plans are a good choice for most people, as they offer affordable rates and reasonable out-of-pocket costs.
+However, you might choose a Bronze plan if you're younger or healthier, since you'll probably save money overall with low monthly rates.
+But Gold or Platinum plans might make the most sense for you if you're in and out of the hospital frequently.

 In 2025, there are no Catastrophic plans available in Indiana.